domferr/competitive-programming/README.md

 # Competitive Programming and Contests

-Each problem comes with a solution written in C++ and its test suite.
+Each problem comes with a solution written in C++ and a test suite.
 Testing is done by using the [GoogleTest](https://github.com/google/googletest) framework.

 ## Problems